jackheuberger/myhackwashu/Deployment.md

 ## Required Environment Variables

-Two environment files are required:
+Two environment files are required.
+These are included in the .gitignore, and will not be pushed upstream with any changes you make.

+A [sengrid](https://sendgrid.com/) account is required.
+Don't worry, it's totally free.

-In `db.env`:
+In `db-local.env`:

 ```.env
 POSTGRES_DB=<postgres database name>